numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/accumulator.md

 # Accumulator

 Accumulator is a special kind of window similar to a [Session Window](session.md) designed for complex operations like reordering, custom triggering, and joining multiple ordered streams.
-Unlike other windowing strategies like fixed, sliding, or session windows, the Accumulator window maintains state for each key and allows for manipulation of the Datum and emitting them based on custom rules (e.g., sorting) .
-Accumulator is a different type of problem outside both `map`/`flatmap` (one to ~one) and `reduce` (many to ~one) and instead of `Message`, we have to emit back the "manipulated" `Datum`.
+Like other windowing strategies (fixed, sliding, or session windows), the Accumulator window maintains state for each key, but unlike others, it allows for manipulation of the `Datum` and emitting them based on custom rules (e.g., sorting) .
+Accumulator solves is a different type of problem outside both `map`/`flatmap` (one to ~one) and `reduce` (many to ~one) and instead of `Message`, we have to emit back the "manipulated" `Datum`.

 ![plot](../../../../assets/accumulator.png)